-- The Propensity to Cycle Tool (PCT): a website analysis tool3 which forecasts the potential future growth of cycle trips under different scenarios for travel to work and travel to school.
+- 1.1.7.
+To inform the LCWIP three DfT-recommended tools were also used, as follows: - The Propensity to Cycle Tool (PCT): a website analysis tool which forecasts the potential future growth of cycle trips under different scenarios for travel to work and travel to school.
 The scenarios are based on journey to work data from the 2011 census and 2011 school census data respectively; - The Route Selection Tool (RST), which assesses and compares the suitability of different routes for inclusion in a cycle network; and - The Walking Route Audit Tool (WRAT), for auditing existing condition of walking routes.

-1.2 LCWIP SCOPE
+1.2 LCWIP Scope

 - 1.2.1.
 The Plan covers the whole of the Portsmouth authority area.
-As the urban area straddles authority boundaries and significant trip origins and destinations are located in neighbouring authorities, the Plan also considers movements to and from adjacent parts of Fareham, Gosport and Havant Boroughs and from the Isle of Wight.
+As the urban area straddles authority boundaries, and significant trip origins and destinations are located in neighbouring authorities, the Plan also considers movements to and from adjacent parts of Fareham, Gosport and Havant Boroughs and from the Isle of Wight.
 This is discussed further in Sections 2.3 and 2.5. - 1.2.2.
 In line with the guidance, the Portsmouth LCWIP will cover a 10-year period and be subject to periodic updates.

-1.3 LCWIP GOVERNANCE
+1.3 LCWIP Governance

 - 1.3.1.
-The governance arrangements for the LCWIP are as follows: - Portsmouth City Council Senior Responsible Officer Felicity Tidbury; - Portsmouth City Council Project Manager Andrew Di Marco; - Consultant Project Manager James Purkiss, WSP; - Portsmouth City Council technical expertise Jo Hamment; - Portsmouth City Council planning policy inputs Dan Young and Tom Bell; Portsmouth City Council public health inputs Dominique le Touze; and Portsmouth City Council technical support Dan Hughes.
+The governance arrangements for the LCWIP are as follows: - Portsmouth City Council Senior Responsible Officer Felicity Tidbury; - Portsmouth City Council Project Manager Andrew Di Marco; - Consultant Project Manager James Purkiss, WSP; - Portsmouth City Council technical expertise Jo Hamment; - Portsmouth City Council planning policy inputs Dan Young and Tom Bell; - Portsmouth City Council public health inputs Dominique le Touze; and - Portsmouth City Council technical support Dan Hughes. - 1.3.2.
 A working group, principally comprising those listed above, has met periodically to discuss progress and agree the approach at each stage of the LCWIP development.